nicolaspennesi/omxplayer-control-layered/README.md

 When reporting an issue please add the following information:
   - OS version `cat /etc/os-release`
   - Node version `node --version`
-  - omxplayer-controll version `npm ls | grep omxplayer-controll`
+  - omxplayer-layered version `npm ls | grep omxplayer-layered`
   - A detailed explanation of the issue and/or output.